okantorun/okantorun/README.md

 <h2 align="left">Okan Torun</h2>

-* Computer Science and Engineering Student @Gebze TU
+* I graduated Bachelor of Science in Computer Engineering from @Gebze TU

-* 📫 How to reach me: torun.okn@gmail.com
+* I am a Backend Developer and I am trying to improve myself in the field of **microservices and distributed systems**.

 ---